ggmessier/ggmessier.github.io/pages/data.md

 #### Linear Regression

 The `Games Played Linear Regression` notebook in the `baseball\notebooks` folder demonstrates the use of linear regression to predict the number of games played in a season by a major league basball player.
 Coefficients are calculated directly from the least squares solution and the z-score statistical significance test is applied to the coefficient values.
 Randomized hold-out cross-validation is used to calculate training and generalization error.
+The sci-kit learn library is also used as a baseline and to illustrate how regularization techniques can be used to simplify the linear regression model.

+#### Logistic Regression

+The `Games Played Logistic Regression` notebook in `baseball\notebooks` demonstrates how to use the scikit-learn libraries to perform binary classification on two different data sets.
+Regularization is explored and the different metrics used to evaluate the performance of a binary classification algorithm are introduced.